 At a technical level, IPS and RTLS differ in one key feature:

 Automated order tracking and process management helps optimize industrial operations and reduce costs.
 Companies achieve maximum order transparency and track production orders in real time.
-Accurate insights into physical production processes allow for effective quality control and automatic material replenishment.
+Accurate insights into physical manufacturing processes allow for effective quality control and automatic material replenishment.

 Learn more about Order Tracking & Process Management with KINEXON